nerbiz/wordclass/docs/classes/PostType.md

 # Wordclass\PostType
 Uses the `CanSetTextDomain` trait.
 Register custom post types, using a method chain.
 'Custom post type' will be typed as CPT from here on for brevity.
 For `::labels()` and `::arguments()`, see the [register_post_type() documentation](https://codex.wordpress.org/Function_Reference/register_post_type#Parameters) for all possible arguments.
 When echo'd, a PostType instance returns the ID given with `create()`.

 ### ::create()
 Start the method chain, setting the ID of the CPT as its only argument.

 ### ::name()
 Set the name (and menu name) of the CPT.
 This also sets the plural name, description (both same as name) and slug (converted from name).
 However, these values can be set individually with the methods below.

 ### ::slug()
 Set how the CPT should show in the URL.
-In case of 'movies', it would be `example.com/movies/your-movie`.
+In the case of 'movies', it would be `example.com/movies/your-movie`.

 ### ::singular()
 Set the singular name of the CPT.